25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 12. Shop at the Farmers Markets

-There are so many fun things to do outdoors in Maui, and that includes the numerous farmers markets around the island!
-In fact, there are so many it seems like you could hit one in a different town every day of the week.
+There are so many fun things to do in Maui Hawaii for outdoor lovers, and that includes the numerous farmers markets around the island.
+In fact, there are so many, it seems like you could hit one in a different town every day of the week.

 Even if you’re not a huge shopper, it’s still exciting to stop in at the farmers market and stroll around.
 There are food trucks, smoothie stands, and plenty of fresh fruit to buy.